Things change. People change. Habits change. Even hair removal has changed.

 The Keramene Hair Minimizer is effective for slowing the growth of hair.
 It’s an overall highly effective solution when combined with other hair removal techniques, such as waxing and tweezing.

-- BaKblade features patented razor blades that are made to shave back and body hair.
-While the blade maintains continuous pressure on the skin, its technology keeps the friction between razor and skin as light as possible.
-That makes for an easy, pain-free shave.
-Also, the blades are flexible enough to allow for dry or wet shaving.
+It also features BAKblade’s patented blades made to shave back hair and other parts of the body.
+The blade maintains continuous pressure on the skin, and features technology that keeps the friction between the razor and skin as light as possible.

 With over 75 years of experience, Nair is no newcomer to the business of hair removal, and in 2001 it introduced its first line of products for men.
 Given the quality of products such as Nair Men Hair Removal Cream, many men probably wonder what took them so long.